-Medidata is conducting a study to understand the regulatory positions, adoption and the variability regarding electronic informed consent (eConsent) around the world.
+Medidata is conducting an ongoing study to understand the regulatory positions, adoption and the variability regarding electronic informed consent (eConsent) around the world.
 This exercise has come about due to the extensive number of regulatory relevant inquiries Medidata gets from sponsors and organizations managing trials in research.
 The life science industry is keen to have the option to leverage electronic means for consenting trial participants but are uncertain of the regulatory positions on the topic.
 The only way to seek clarity on this topic was to directly engage with relevant authorities.

 The study initially focused on the countries in the European geographic region but has evolved to other regions including Asia Pacific and the Americas.
-The study prioritized countries where there was an aspiration to utilize electronic informed consent by organizations running clinical trials.
+The study has prioritized countries where there was is an aspiration to utilize electronic informed consent by organizations running clinical trials.

-Throughout the study, Medidata has directly engaged with regulators, health authorities and ethics groups to assess the eConsent landscape.
+Throughout the study, Medidata has directly engaged with regulators, health authorities, and ethics groups and other competent authorities to assess the eConsent landscape.
 Overall, the Medidata study team has collected meaningful feedback and engaged in positive and encouraging dialogues with these organizations.
-However, almost half of the bodies Medidata contacted have not responded or did not fully respond to the question being asked.
+However, some of the bodies Medidata contacted have not responded or did not fully respond to the question being asked.
 We deduce this may be due to a lack time to consider the topic and/or a lack of general position.

-The patient-centric benefits of electronic informed consent technologies have been well documented.^{1,2}The US Food and Drug Administration (FDA) provide non-binding recommendations4 on the topic, and the US has seen accelerated adoption of eConsent solutions.
+The patient-centric benefits of electronic informed consent technologies have been well documented.
+The US Food and Drug Administration (FDA) provide non-binding recommendations on the topic, and the US has seen accelerated adoption of eConsent solutions.

-Subsequently, UK regulator, MHRA (Medicines and Healthcare Regulatory Agency) has also been exemplary in the thought leadership and guidance in terms of the interplay of eConsent and the consideration of the multiple EU regulations and UK laws2.
+Subsequently, UK regulator, MHRA (Medicines and Healthcare Regulatory Agency) and the Health Research Authority (HRA) of the National Health Service (NHS) have also been exemplary in the thought leadership and guidance in terms of the interplay of eConsent and the consideration of the multiple EU regulations and UK laws.
+Their joint position on the use of eConsent and remote eConsent in clinical trials has also been supported and endorsed by the UK health departments in Northern Ireland, Scotland and Wales.